Links, partial Client List

 Though I have not pursued projects on Upwork, it is still worthwhile for me to have the option.
 Mainly I have been too busy with projects from existing clients to go on Upwork/Elance much.

 Clients Past & Present

-I have stock photos up with Photographer's Direct and sold a photo in January 2010 of Pipestone National Monument to a publisher in the U.K. through this service.
+I had stock photos with Photographer's Direct and sold a photo of Pipestone National Monument to a publisher in the U.K. through this service, when it was operating.